-Articles in the Directions and Trends Category
+Articles on Directions and Trends

 The dark streams of consciousness flowing through the world at this time are basically of three types: a consciousness of conflict, of greed, and of fear.
 And they are causing enormous problems.

 What will dramatically change the field of cancer treatment is the focus on the genetics of the cancer.
 In the near future, the main approaches to cancer treatment will involve 1) targeting the cancer-producing genes or 2) stimulating the patient’s immune system to create antibodies to fight off the cancer.